NOAA’s 2018 hurricane outlook was published in May, just before the official start of the hurricane season.

 |Catastrophic damage will occur: A high percentage of framed homes will be destroyed, with total roof failure and wall collapse.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last for weeks to possibly months.
 Most of the area will be uninhabitable for weeks or months.|

-Hurricanes, cyclones and typhoons
+Hurricanes, Cyclones, and Typhoons

 The only difference between a hurricane, a cyclone, and a typhoon is the location where the storm occurs.
 Hurricanes, cyclones, and typhoons are all the same weather phenomenon; we just use different names for these storms in different places.
 In the Atlantic and Northeast Pacific, the term “hurricane” is used.
-The same type of disturbance in the Northwest Pacific is called a “typhoon” and “cyclones” occur in the South Pacific and Indian Ocean.
+The same type of disturbance in the Northwest Pacific is called a “typhoon” and “cyclones” occur in the South Pacific and the Indian Ocean.

 - The eye of the storm is easy to identify on radar and satellite but the track of the storm is not easy to predict.
-Hurricanes are immense systems and morph in size, intensity, speed and direction.
+Hurricanes are immense systems and morph in size, intensity, speed, and direction.
 Oceanic and atmospheric interactions impact both the path, speed and intensity of the hurricane.